 - a) Section 32-184 (e) (1) requires a minimum of 10 feet landscape buffer around vehicular use areas adjacent to public rights-of-ways.
 The perimeter landscaped buffer proposed in the parking area along SE 1st Avenue meets the 10 feet required.
 However, the landscaped buffer along the south parking lot on SE 7th Street would be 8'-6" in width, which results in 2.5 feet less than the minimum specified. - b) Section 32-384 (c) requires 1 tree for each 1,500 square feet of lot area.
 Based on the 15.61 acre parcel, 453 trees are required.
-The project includes installation of 241 trees and relocation/preservation of 82 trees for a total of 323 trees, which results in 130 trees less than required by Code. - c) Section 32- 481 sets the minimum required width of city right-of-ways as 50 feet in width unless otherwise specified.
+The project includes installation of 241 trees and relocation/preservation of 82 trees for a total of 323 trees, which results in 130 trees less than required by Code.
+The emphasis of this park is on active uses and play fields which makes it unfeasible to accommodate the number of trees required based on the Code ratio.
+Trees are proposed where feasible and picnic pavilions and shade structures are also provided to shield park users from the sun. - c) Section 32- 481 sets the minimum required width of city right-of-ways as 50 feet in width unless otherwise specified.
 The portion of SE 1st Avenue fronting Bluesten Park is not a dedicated roadway.
 Therefore, a 50 feet right-of way dedication is required.
-However, in order to accommodate the proposed community center building, a 40 feet dedication is proposed for SE 1st Avenue, which results in 10 feet less than the minimum 50 feet required.

-- d) Section 32- 605 restricts the number of monument signs permitted to one per property.
-The project includes four monument signs, one per street frontage, 3 more than allowed. - e) Signage which extends more than 4 feet above the roofline of a building is considered a roof sign and is prohibited by Section 32-604 (e).

-Signage is also proposed on two vertical structures/towers: a signage tower is located on the southwest corner of the community center, 22 feet above the roofline of the building.
+However, in order to accommodate the proposed community center building, a 40 feet dedication is proposed for SE 1st Avenue, which results in 10 feet less than the minimum 50 feet required. - d) Section 32- 605 restricts the number of monument signs permitted to one per property.
+The project includes four monument signs, one per street frontage, 3 more than allowed. - e) Signage which extends more than 4 feet above the roofline of a building is considered a roof sign and is prohibited by Section 32-604 (e). - Signage is also proposed on two vertical structures/towers: a signage tower is located on the southwest corner of the community center, 22 feet above the roofline of the building.
 The second tower is located on the field house, 18 feet above the roofline of that building which is not permitted as mentioned above.